Plumsail/documents-docs/source/flow/how-tos/documents/convert-doc-to-docx-xls-to-xlsx-ppt-to-pptx.rst

-How to convert DOC, XLS, PPT documents to DOCX, XLSX, PPTX respectively using Microsoft Flow
+How to convert DOC, XLS, PPT documents to DOCX, XLSX, PPTX respectively using Power Automate (Microsoft Flow)
 ============================================================================================

-In this article, you will find out how you can easily convert older formats of Microsoft Office documents into modern ones in bulk with the help of `Microsoft Flow`_ and `Plumsail Documents`_.
+In this article, you will find out how you can easily convert older formats of Microsoft Office documents into modern ones in bulk with the help of `Power Automate (Microsoft Flow)`_ and `Plumsail Documents`_.
 Since Microsoft developed new extensions, sooner or later everyone faces a necessity to convert DOC to DOCX, XLS to XLSX and PPT to PPTX.
 Benefits of new formats are obvious, useful features were added and files weight less so it’s easier to use them online.

 Imagine, you have a SharePoint library (or files storage in any other system) full of DOC, XLS, PPT files which you need to convert to modern extensions.

 |lib1_lib2|

-In this article we’ll show how you can do it massively using actions from `Plumsail Documents connector`_ for Microsoft Flow:
+In this article we’ll show how you can do it massively using actions from `Plumsail Documents connector`_ for Power Automate (Microsoft Flow):

 - `Convert DOC to DOCX`_
 - `Convert XLS to XLSX`_